 Meat is basically muscle, and the chuck happens to be a heavily exercised area.
 Luckily, this area contains a great deal of connective tissue, including collagen.
 Collagen melts during cooking, making the meat intensely flavorful.
-Cuts from this area benefit from slow, wet cooking methods like stewing, braising or pot-roasting.
+Cuts from this area benefit from slow, wet cooking methods like stewing, braising or pot roasting.

-This area boasts extremely tender cuts and can be prepared without the aid of moist heat or long cooking times.
+This area of cuts boasts extremely tender cuts and can be prepared without the aid of moist heat or long cooking times.
 Cuts from the short loin may be sautéed, pan fried, broiled, pan broiled or grilled.

 Porterhouse Steak is a very popular steak cut from the rear end of the short loin; the name originated from the days when it was served in public alehouses that also served a dark beer called porter.
 The porterhouse consists of both tenderloin and sirloin tip.
 The tenderloin is often served separately as filet mignon.

 T-bone Steak is cut from the middle section of the short loin; similar to the porterhouse steak; has a smaller piece of the tenderloin; usually grilled or pan-fried.

 Tenderloin is often considered the most tender cut of beef; responds well to sauces, meaning the meat does not overpower the flavor of the sauce.
 It can be cut as the whole strip, or into individual steaks for filet mignon.

 The Strip Steak this full of flavor and juiciness of a ribeye but much leaner.
 Boneless and lean this cut is the perfect balance of tenderness and full flavor.
 Grill it up and serve with a fresh herb butter with chives and rosemary or butter and garlic

 This meat is lean, muscular and very flavorful.